- Research Themes

 David and the team are taking a threefold approach.
 Prevent diabetes in relation to other illnesses and conditions, including pregnancy, retinopathy, nephropathy and cardiovascular disease; educate health professionals in diabetes management; and support those with the illness to self-manage.

-One project—Reducing the Impact of Diabetes in the Samoan Community—is supported through the University’s Translational Health Research Institute (THRI).
-David is working with the Samoan community’s church network, Local Health Districts and Primary Health Networks to reduce the diabetes epidemic in this community.
+One project—The Pasifika Preventing Diabetes Program—is supported through an NHMRC partnership grant.
+David is working with the Pasifika community church networks and 13 partner organisations. including Local Health Districts and Primary Health Networks across Greater Western and South Eastern Sydney, to reduce the diabetes epidemic in these community.